Cleans the teeth well & offers more advanced features

 Cleverly, the brush will too automatically reduce the brush head speed and stop the pulsation until the pressure is reduced.
 You may notice the sound of the motor change too.

-The connection and transfer is fairly reliable and I have yet to run into any real problems.
+The connection and transfer are fairly reliable and I have yet to run into any real problems.

 The Genius Pro 8000 does have one added feature, which is not available with the 6000 and that is enhanced tracking/position detection.
 What this does is uses the front facing camera on your smartphone to track the actual position of the Genius brush inside your mouth when in use.